Mapo Hall

-The Neoclassical architecture of the hall, is a constant reminder of early British influence in the administration of Ibadan as part of the Oyo Province.
+The Neoclassical architecture of the hall is a constant reminder of early British influence in the administration of Ibadan as part of the Oyo Province.
 The hall serves as an important landmark that could be seen from most part of the city, especially from the other six hills between which the city spreads out.
 Labour was provided by the natives, probably by the prisoners held here as tax defaulters and other slaves.

-It was renovated in 2006 amid some controversy. and the renovated hall was commissioned by former President Olusegun Obasanjo on 6 September 2007.
+It was renovated in 2006 amid some controversy.
+The renovated hall was commissioned by former President Olusegun Obasanjo on 6 September 2007.